-The Exchange believes that the proposed new Participant credit and increasing the level of the Transaction Fee Credit and the Clearing Submission Fee Credit is not unfairly discriminatory.
-The Exchange believes that the proposal does not permit unfair discrimination because the proposed new credit would be applied to all similarly situated Clearing Participants while the existing Transaction Fee Credit and the Clearing Submission Fee Credit would be similarly applied to all Clearing Brokers on an equal basis.
+The Exchange believes that increasing the level of the Transaction Fee Credit and the Clearing Submission Fee Credit is not unfairly discriminatory.
+The Exchange believes that the proposal does not permit unfair discrimination because the proposed increase to the Transaction Fee Credit and the Clearing Submission Fee Credit would be applied to all Clearing Brokers on an equal basis.
 Accordingly, no Exchange member already operating on the Exchange would be disadvantaged by the proposed allocation of fees and credits under the proposal.
-The Exchange further believes that the proposed fee change would not permit unfair discrimination among Clearing Participants or among Clearing Brokers because the credits would be available equally to them.
+The Exchange further believes that the proposed fee change would not permit unfair discrimination among Clearing Brokers because the credits would be available equally to similarly situated Clearing Brokers.
 As described above, in today's competitive marketplace, market participants have a choice of where to direct their order flow or which market to transact on.
 The Exchange believes this proposal would benefit a number of members by lowering their current fees, regardless of whether or not they increase their trading and clearing activity on the Exchange.